Same-sex marriage in Uruguay: Legislative action

 On May 25, 2009, Senator Margarita Percovich announced that if the Broad Front won the national elections in October 2009 it would introduce a same-sex marriage bill to the General Assembly.
 In October, the Broad Front won an absolute majority in both chambers of the General Assembly and José Mujica, the Broad Front presidential candidate, won the presidential election on November 29, 2009.
 In July 2010, Broad Front legislators announced plans to submit a bill to legalise same-sex marriage.
-Michelle Suárez Bértora, the first transgender attorney in Uruguay, assisted in drafting the same-sex marriage legislation as part of her work with the LGBT rights organization Ovejas Negras ("Black Sheep").
-On July 25, 2010, former President Julio María Sanguinetti of the Colorado Party expressed his support for the legalization of same-sex marriage, while former President Luis Alberto Lacalle of the National Party stated his opposition.
-In April 2011, Sebastián Sabini, a legislator of the Movement of Popular Participation, one of the parties consisting the Broad Front, presented the bill allowing same-sex couples to marry.
-The bill was formally submitted to the Chamber of Representatives on September 6, 2011.
+Michelle Suárez Bértora, the first transgender attorney in Uruguay, assisted in drafting the same-sex marriage legislation as part of her work with the LGBT rights organization Black Sheep (Ovejas Negras).
+Debate on the legalization of same-sex marriage gained traction in July 2010 following legalization in Argentina.
+In April 2011, Sebastián Sabini, a legislator of the Movement of Popular Participation, one of the parties consisting the Broad Front, presented a bill allowing same-sex couples to marry.
+It was formally submitted to the Chamber of Representatives on September 6, 2011.
+The proposal was supported by most government lawmakers and some opposition members, including former President Julio María Sanguinetti from the Colorado Party.
+Former President Luis Alberto Lacalle from the National Party stated his opposition to the legalization of same-sex marriage.
+The Roman Catholic Church also issued a public statement opposing the proposed law.

-In June 2012, a court recognized a same-sex marriage conducted in Spain, ruling that local laws permitted same-sex marriage and that same-sex couples who had married abroad could have their marriage recognized under Uruguayan law by a judge.
+In June 2012, Judge María Cristina Crespo of the Family Court of Appeals recognized a same-sex marriage conducted in Spain, ruling that local laws permitted same-sex marriage and that same-sex couples who had married abroad could have their marriage recognized under Uruguayan law.
+Judge Cristina Crespo overturned a lower court ruling from 2011 that had denied the recognition.
 However, the ruling was appealed.
+The issue was mooted upon Uruguay's legalization of same-sex marriage in August 2013, and recognition of foreign same-sex marriages was explicitly codified into law in 2020, ensuring that same-sex marriages conducted abroad may be recognized in Uruguay.